Michael Whalen (composer): 2000 to present

 In 2002, Whalen was an associate professor at the Berklee College of Music in Boston.
 He completed work on the soundtrack for the film Veronika Decides to Die starring Sarah Michelle Gellar in 2008.
 While living in New York City, he was appointed as an adjunct lecturer at City College of New York in January 2009.
 Also in 2009, Whalen became an adjunct professor at the Clive Davis Institute of Recorded Music at New York University in June 2009.
 The piano solo "My Linda," from his album Dancing In Black & White, provided the introductory music for all 12 volumes of Anthony Powell's A Dance to the Music of Time as recorded by Simon Vance for Audible Modern Vanguard.

 In 2009, Whalen released his first EP featuring him as a vocalist, titled The Road of Ghosts.

 In 2017, Whalen produced "Tiny Hands", a protest song written for the Inauguration of Donald Trump and the Women's March on Washington and performed by Fiona Apple.

-It was confirmed that Whalen would be a composer for the upcoming Five Nights At Freddy’s Film, produced by Blumhouse.